Overview

 8) - The threshold compares the value against your condition (e.g.,

->= 7) - A boolean Pass or Fail result is produced automatically
+>= 7) - A boolean result is produced with the labels Pass and Fail

 Thresholds are available on these metric output types: Scale, Numeric, Count, Boolean, and Classification.

-Configuring a Threshold
+Adding a Threshold

 The available operators depend on the metric’s output type.Numeric Types (Scale, Numeric, Count)